 Poveglia island, Italy

 The Venetian Lagoon in northern Italy has the small island of Poveglia, situated between Venice and Lido.
-The island is divided into two portions by a tiny waterway.
+A tiny waterway divides the island into two parts.
 The island was first mentioned in history in 421 and inhabited until 1379 when its inhabitants fled the conflict.

 Ilha da Queimada, Brazil